marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 Managers will abuse it, employees will game it.

 Of course this will not happen everywhere!
-There are some great companies that knows how to deal with these subjects, but it's very likely that some will use this for "evil".
+There are some great companies that know how to deal with these subjects, but it's very likely that some will use this for "evil".

 ### What I'd do